aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/mht-to-xls/_index.md

 ---
 title: C# MHT to XLS - MHT to XLS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-MHT to XLS in C#.
-C# Convert MHT to XLS saveformat.
-C# MHT to XLS format.
-Save MHT to XLS C#.
+Convert MHT to XLS quickly and easily with Aspose.Cells.
+C# MHT to XLS.
+C# Save MHT to XLS.
+Save MHT as XLS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., MHT to XLS in C#., C# MHT to XLS saveformat., MHT to XLS C#., C# Convert MHT to XLS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert MHT to XLS in C#., Save MHT to XLS using C#., C# MHT to XLS saveformat., MHT to XLS Converter., C# Save MHT as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}